1. 界面科学測器の協和界面科学

 What is Friction?

 The friction force is classified into static friction and kinetic friction.
 The former is the resistance to initial movement, the latter refers to the resistance against motion.
-The greatest friction force is generated just before starting to move, as friction drag is the maximum static friction force.
+The greatest friction force is generated just before moving, as friction drag is the maximum static friction force.

 What is Friction?_2